 You probably already know how much I love sheet pan meals, especially ones with salmon (re: my Maple Dijon Salmon and Brussels … hey, at least I’m consistent)!
 Since I know a lot of you appreciate quick and easy meals that are still healthy and delicious, I’ve been working on creating more of these one pan kind of meals!

 So, here you are!
-Make these Sheet Pan Dill Radishes and Salmon for a quick weeknight meal or add it to your meal prep routine.
+Make this Sheet Pan Dill Radishes and Salmon for a quick weeknight meal or add it to your meal prep routine.
 I served mine with some skyr yogurt (hiding under those radishes!).
 You can even add a whole grain or starchy vegetable to make this a more complete meal.
 Peas would be a great addition!

 Sheet Pan Dill Radishes and Salmon